 Report a Sighting

 Many of the species of wildlife that occur in The Arboretum are secretive or hard to see.
 Some only visit during migration.
 If you are on a walk here and see something that catches your eye, please let us know about it!
-You can send your sightings to email@example.com .
-And if you can get a photo of what you see, we will put it on our Flickr site (crediting you, of course).
+You can send your sightings to email@example.com.
+And if you can get a photo of what you see, we will post it to our Instagram (crediting you, of course).
 Here are a few examples of some fun sightings made by our visitors.

 A Coyote has been entertaining residents of the Village by The Arboretum (photo by Norris Hoag).